What is the purpose of the Salus University White Coat Ceremony?

 How long will the White Coat Ceremony last?

 The White Coat Ceremony will last approximately 2 hours.

 Is there a dress code for the ceremony?

-For students, we recommend dressing in professional attire (Men - dress pants/shirt/tie; Women - dress pants/skirt/dress (no denim, shorts or athletic wear).
+For students, we recommend dressing in professional attire (dress pants/shirt/tie/skirt/dress; no denim, shorts or athletic wear).

 What if my white coat doesn't fit properly?

-After students receive their coat, if they are unhappy with the fit, please notify the Registrar’s Office in person or by email at firstname.lastname@example.org
+After students receive their coat during the ceremony, if they are unhappy with the fit, please notify the Registrar’s Office in person or by email at firstname.lastname@example.org

 How many guests may I invite?